 If the interrupts are to be used, the interrupt control registers must be correctly configured to ensure the A/D converter interrupt function is active.
-The master interrupt control bit, EMI, in the INTC0 interrupt control register must be set to "1", the multi-function interrupt enable bit, EMFI, in the INTC1 register and the A/D converter interrupt bit, ADE, in the INTC1 register must also be set to "1".
+The master interrupt control bit, EMI, and the A/D converter interrupt bit, EADI, must both be set high to do this.

-Step 6
+• Step 6

-The analog to digital conversion process can now be initialised by setting the START bit in the ADCR register from "0" to "1" and then to "0" again.
-Note that this bit should have been originally set to "0".
+The analog to digital conversion process can now be initialised by setting the START bit in the ADCR register from low to high and then low again.
+Note that this bit should have been originally cleared to zero.

-Step 7
+• Step 7